 - The Israeli NPPO (PPIS), who provided the foundational and most significant professional knowledge on agricultural risks and on imported products, as well as expertise on import related processes; - The regulatory policy department, responsible for project coordination and overall guidance; - Patir consultants, who provided the necessary expertise in various aspects of risk management in regulatory systems.

 8.1.4.
-Guiding principles for building the framework - learning from existing systems and methodologies awaiting inspection can be thought of as trade disruption) but are essential, and best practices in trade facilitation are highly relevant to risk-based import compliance.
+Guiding principles for building the framework - learning from existing systems and methodologies

 Building a risk-based import compliance framework requires bringing together knowledge and expertise from a range of independent fields.
 These fields, among others, include: